acolote1998/humble-gladiators-2/docs/TO DOs.md

 - [ ] maybe consider making smaller character DTOs for the battle objects? (don't know if this would be a good idea, we would have to consider it)
 - [ ] check that sometimes when the enemy starts the battle (first turn) they dont play? and I cant play either?
 - [ ] when defeating an enemy, make it possible for them to maybe drop items?
-- [ ] make sure the user cannot open boosters if there is an ongoing battle
 - [ ] make height / weight have some sort of influence in the game?
-- [ ] make sure that all old battles that are onGoing=true after the day they have been created are automatically a defeat (user did not complete the battle)
 - [ ] fix bug -> cards have "auras" during booster opening, the should not have the css class?
 - [ ] Write prompt_log flag to be able to LOG the "refined" prompts (and maybe all prompts?) to be able to assess prompt quality and potential improvments
 - [ ] Organice css better. break down index.css into smaller css classes